 NYLAG volunteers commit to working a minimum of 15 hours or two days per week either at NYLAG’s Manhattan headquarters or at intake sites across the five boroughs of New York City, Long Island, Rockland or Westchester.
 NYLAG volunteers have diverse backgrounds, from retired attorneys, to attorneys in transition, to law students, law graduates and other volunteers.
 All NYLAG volunteers share a desire to promote equal access to justice for those unable to afford representation.

 To learn more about volunteer opportunities at NYLAG and how to apply, click here.

 Law students and recent law graduates will find that NYLAG has a wide-range of volunteer opportunities to fulfill the 50-hour pro bono requirement to be admitted to the New York State Bar.
 Volunteers will have the opportunity to work under the supervision of NYLAG staff attorneys on a variety of projects.

-NYLAG is now accepting applications for Summer 2014 internships.
+NYLAG is now accepting applications for Fall 2014 internships.
 To see available opportunities, click here.

 NYLAG has employment opportunities for attorneys, paralegals, and support staff who seek to join a dynamic, fast-paced environment where your colleagues are committed to increasing access to justice for New Yorkers.

-To learn about specific positions available at NYLAG, please click here.
+To learn about specific positions available at NYLAG, click here.